 These mechanisms are often presented as essential.
 Sometimes they are framed as compensating for something Git lacks.

 That framing is wrong.
 Git does not lack a permission model.
 It has one.
 It uses repository boundaries instead of branch permissions.
-Forking is the mechanism.
-By collapsing everything into a single repository, platforms created the need for branch protection rules—a more complex and more fragile version of what forks already provide.
+Cloning is the mechanism.
+By collapsing everything into a single repository, platforms created the need for branch protection rules—a more complex and more fragile version of what separate clones already provide.

 3. What forks give you